 I will mostly utilise your equipment such as pots, pans, food processor, thermomix etc. but will bring my own knives and favoured utensils such as my trusty speed peeler and mandoline.
 I will also bring my own cleaning cloths, tea towels and labels.
 I am always happy to share my recommendations for

 What do I need to do in preparation for your visit?

 Once you have chosen the items you would like prepared, I will email you a shopping list of ingredients required.
 If you have chosen to provide the ingredients, please have them accessible for me to use on the day of our session.
 I ask that the kitchen is clean and ready for use – benches, stovetop and workspaces clear, dishes done and put away.
 I will also need room in the fridge and freezer for the cooked items.
 If I need to do these things before starting, an additional cleaning fee may be charged.

 Do I need to provide containers?

 I do require suitable containers to store the cooked food – my preference and recommendation is glass but am happy to use what you have on hand.
 I will make a recommendation of size and quantity needed for our session.
 If you would like me to source some good quality glass containers for you, please ask.

 What does it cost?

 What kind of experience and qualifications do you have?

-I was employed as a chef over a seven-year period (including at The Neal St Restaurant and Jamie Oliver’s Fifteen in London) and have cooked for dozens of families whilst working as a nanny for over ten years.
+I have been supporting families (housekeeping, cooking, nannying, decluttering/organising and cleaning) since 1995.
+I was employed as a chef over a seven-year period (including at The Neal St Restaurant and Jamie Oliver’s Fifteen in London).
 Since developing food intolerances of my own, I am even more aware of the importance of catering for them – especially in regards to minimising cross contamination.
 I hold current food handling and first aid certificates along with working with children and police checks.
 I am insured and a member of the Australian Institute of Food Safety and the Institute of Professional Organisers.
 You are in good hands!